 Research is increasingly about collaboration.
 Whether you’re working as part of a research lab, co-authoring a paper, or sharing papers with collaborators, it should be easy to move your work where it’s needed.

-You can export full sets of papers to share with others or use in tools like Zotero, EndNote, or Mendeley.
-Export options are included on the free plan.
+Export full sets of papers to share with others or use in tools like Zotero, EndNote, or Mendeley.

-You can also copy text or take a screenshot if you just need a quick way to share something.
+Copy text or take a screenshot if you just need a really quick way to share something.

 To export papers